- Nearing the End of Life

 - When death is near

 Money and income

 One benefit that may be available to you is long-term disability.
-You must look at your employer's description of disability and see if you meet the criteria.
+You must look at your employer’s description of disability to see if you meet the criteria.
 A human resources expert at your work- place can discuss this with you or your partner and advise you about the best way to qualify for benefits.
 If your employer pays for your plan, your disability may not be quite as much as the usual 60% to 70% of your wages.
 Payments are also lower when you also are getting disability income from Social Security or another program.

 Some people buy their own disability insurance plans.
 For these people, the rules are different.
 Once you have met the plan’s definition of disability, you will be paid a specific amount per month from the company.